-Use a pole mounted camera.
+Use a pole-mounted camera.

 Pole mounted cameras may be the way to go.
 This allows you to mount a camera on the top of a pole, and send a live feed to your phone or tablet via WiFi so that you can control the shutter or video control from the ground while seeing what the camera sees up top.

-Pole cameras require a fair bit of skill and strength to handle one, and keep steady to not have to have multiple pictures before you get one that is not blurred.
+Pole cameras require a fair bit of skill and strength to handle one and keep steady to not have to have multiple pictures before you get one that is not blurred.
 They can be particularly difficult to use in windy conditions.

-Here’s some tips on selecting a pole camera.
+Here are some tips on selecting a pole camera.